vikingeducation/prep_basics/test-yourself-answers.md

 A specific and unique numeric signifier of a networked entity; can be an appliance, computer, phone, etc.

 *Contributed by [Dondi Fusco](https://github.com/dondi2112)*

+A unique identifer for each computer using the Internet Protocol to communicate over a network.
+Historically, these numbers were assigned manually.
+Contemporary IP assignment relies upon a dynamic system in which the IP addresses are assigned based on previous IP address assignments to avoid convflict.

 #### DNS